 1.11.
 Does your medical school curriculum address the reproductive health effects of industry-related environmental toxins (e.g. air pollution, pesticides)?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.

-Score explanation: This topic was not covered in the core curriculum.
+This topic was explored in depth by the core curriculum.
+This topic was briefly covered in the core curriculum.
+This topic was covered in elective coursework.
+This topic was not covered.
+Score Assigned: 0 Score explanation: This topic was not covered in the core curriculum.
 However, the Einstein Sustainability Club plans to work with the Reproductive Systems Course leadership to incorporate this material next year.

 1.12.
-Does your medical school curriculum address important human-caused environmental threats that are relevant to the university's surrounding community?
+Does your medical l school curriculum : address important human-caused l environmental threats that are relevan t to the university's surrounding comm unity?